 Between rocks and a sandy place, luxuryVilla MarieSaint Barths has a prime position on the Colombier coastline.
-This hillside retreat is a short drive away from white-sand beaches, crystal-clear seas and the island’s most glamorous bars and restaurants.
-Spend your days relaxing in the tropical gardens, getting coconut scrubs in the spa, sipping rum and dining on French fare.
+This hillside retreat is a short drive away from the island’s most glamorous bars and restaurants, crystal-clear seas andwhite-sand beaches – one of which is home to the hotel's barefoot Gyp Sea beach club.
+Back at the hotel, spend your days relaxing in the tropical gardens, getting coconut scrubs in the spa, sipping rum and dining on French fare.
 Saint Barths’ classic colonial style gets an injection of Côte d’Azur colour; this exotic boutique stay is more colourful than the resident parrots: pack your sunglasses for this one, it’s not only the sun that shines brightly here…

 Get this when you book through us:

 A bottle of Domaine de Marie wine from the hotel's vineyard in Provence and a Maisons and Hotels Sibuet beauty gift